AndresNamm/tank_detection/APPROACH.md

 # V4

 Trying out 3 layers with 24 hours of training to see if this can achieve comparable results.
 Got 92 % IOU, which is not best but a littlebit worse.
+2900 epochs

 # CONCLUSION

 - Probably the main advancment of my NN was that i removed class prediction within this 1 class dataset.
 This allowed the training to focus on finding right size and location and confidence of object being there
 - Training for a day got the best result
+- V3 model with 7 layers after 2900 epochs got best result of IOU of 93.2.
+Intuitively its not that much better than 3 layer V4 network agter 2900 epochs that got 92.8 IOU.